StealthNet

 StealthNet is an anonymous P2P file sharing software based on the original RShare client, and has been enhanced.
 It was first named 'RShare CE' (RShare Community Edition).
-It use the same network and protocols as RShare.
+It uses the same network and protocols as RShare.

 In 2011 a fork named DarkNode was released, but one year later the website is cleared with the source code.

 History

 Development was stopped in March 2011, with version 0.8.7.9, with no official explanation on the web site.

 In 2012, the developers had an incident with the software Apache Subversion, a part of the source code of StealthNet was lost : versions 0.8.7.5 (February 2010) to 0.8.7.9 (October 2010).
 However the source code is still available as files.

 In 2017 it was forked into version 0.8.8.0.

 Features

 Some of the features of StealthNet: